 Much of the work I do is with clients who are hoping to make a career change.
-Shifting gears from one industry or role, to a totally new one, is probably one of the biggest challenges for a job seeker to face.
-This is especially true if the job seeker has been in one industry or role for a long time and can’t necessarily envision how to connect the old path to the new.
+Shifting gears from one industry or role, to a totally new one, is one of the main challenges for a career changers.
+This is especially true if the career changer has been in one industry or role for a long time and can’t necessarily envision how to connect the old path to the new.
+Or perhaps they have accumulated a long list of skills over the years, but aren’t sure how or where these skills fit.
+Likewise, there are career changers who have been out of the workforce for a long time due to family reasons.
+In addition to making the industry change, career re-entry can also add another element of anxiety to the job search.

 “I want to do this new job but I’m not qualified…”